Akash-Lad/Akash-Lad/README.md

 # Akash Lad

 ## About me
 I'm a full stack developer.
-I like to work with React, Firebase, AWS, MongoDB, NodeJS and Python.
+I like to work with React, AWS, Azure, MongoDB, NodeJS and Python.
 I'm a open-source development enthusiast, an instructor and a freelancer.

 ## Stack I work with